 In summary, here are some of the topics covered in the Blue Quill Angler’s Sage Fly Fishing School for Intermediate Anglers, Level 201:

 - Flies, insects and their stages, and their relationships

 - The various stages of an advancing fly cast, and the timing of their practical applications

 - Choosing, using, and enjoying your gear and tackle

 - Putting it all together on the river

 - How to gain confidence in all these topics

 - Efficiently landing and handling fish.

-The class dates for 2013 for our Level 201 class are as follows:
+The class dates for 2016 for our Level 201 class are coming soon.

 will be allowed to enroll in each class.
 Students must purchase a Colorado state fishing license.